mpv-player/mpv/DOCS/man/mpv.rst

         [extension.mkv]
         profile-desc="profile for .mkv files"
-        vf=flip
+        vf=vflip

 The profile name follows the schema ``type.name``, where type can be ``protocol`` for the input/output protocol in use (see ``--list-protocols``), and ``extension`` for the extension of the path of the currently played file (*not* the file format).

-This feature is very limited, and there are no other auto profiles.
+This feature is very limited, and is considered soft-deprecated.
+Use conditional auto profiles.

 Using mpv from other programs or scripts
 ========================================